tkdesign/jselimore/readme.md

 1. Install `jsElimore` in your project as a dependency (see "Installing Dependencies" section).

 2. In your Vue component, import the library and initialize it for the desired element.
+You can customize jsElimore parameters by passing an options object during initialization, but it's optional.
+If no options are provided, the default settings will be used.
 For example, in your component's script:

+**Initialization with default parameters:**

 ```javascript
 import jsElimore from 'jselimore';